Our

 Helpful Tips & FAQ’s

-A rescue dog can take up to or more than 3 months to decompress to acclimate to your pack and home.
+• A rescue dog can take, up to or , more than 3 months to decompress to acclimate to your pack and home.
 Please take it one day at a time.

 Remember your new dog does not know your house rules but your other dogs know those rules and are likely to enforce them.
 Your new dog is a stranger to them and although he or she speaks dog he does not know your pack behavior, nor does he immediately know the pack order.
-Think of it like stepping off the plane into a foreign culture that you know nothing about.
-You need to teach your dog the appropriate behavior in this new culture and direct the other pack members to assist politely.

-When you adopt a dog, some will come with known behaviors and known backgrounds vs unknown rescue dogs.
+• When you adopt a dog, some will come with known behaviors and known backgrounds vs unknown rescue dogs.
 Some dogs might be direct surrenders to you from their owners, others might have come from a shelter as a stray, or a dog might come to you through foster.

 Nothing in life is free starts the day you bring the dog home.
 This means the dog earns all of their food and toys; more can be found by Googling or contacting us.

-You as the Human are the pack leader you own and protect the other pets.
-The new dog has to learn the pack order from you and you have to fairly enforce that order.
+The new dog has to learn the pack order from you and your existing pack.
+You have to fairly enforce that order.
 Do not try to manipulate the pack order as the dogs will dictate the natural standings.

-You as the Human are the pack leader and protect the children.
+• You as the Human are the pack leader and protect the children.
 New dogs learn how to treat the other humans in the home by your guidance.
 Children should not be left unattended with dogs; very young children should be out of the dog’s reach.

 NO to protection training; remember if you adopt from GSGSR you signed a contract stating that the dog is not to be protection trained.
 If you want a dog for protection, please discuss with a professional trainer that specializes in that.